-I love working with pumpkins with my kids, and decorating with them, but I HATE wasting food.
+I love working with pumpkins with my kids and decorating with them, but I HATE wasting food.
 I don’t like buying them and not using them.
 We roast our pumpkins and make our own homemade puree.
 Then I freeze it in the freezer in 2 cup portions so it’s ready for recipes.
 We can use it to add nutrients and fiber to our food all year.
 It’s a great idea!
 This time we made yummy pumpkin cookies with our puree.

-First step, cut the pumpkin in half.
+First step to make pumpkin puree, cut the pumpkin in half.